solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 - Select one of the read replicas.
 - Select **Stop Replication**.
 This will break the read replica.
 - Modify all applications connection strings to point to the new main instance.

-## BCDR Checklist

-- Modify backup frequency to meet requirements.
-- Setup read replicas for read intensive workloads and regional failover.
-- Create resource locks on resource groups.
-- Implement a load balancing strategy for applications for quick failover.